tentakelfabrik/pirectus/README.md

 # Pirectus - a small Client for Directus 9

 This Version is in a early Stage and only supports get, post, patch for Items.
 Authentification is only possible with token.
-It uses [Guzzle, PHP HTTP client](https://docs.guzzlephp.org/en/stable/) and is inspired by the [Directus JavaScript SDK](https://docs.directus.io/reference/sdk/)
+It uses [Guzzle, PHP HTTP client](https://docs.guzzlephp.org/en/stable/) and is inspired by the [Directus JavaScript SDK](https://docs.directus.io/reference/sdk/).

-Pirectus is used in [Super Gear Directus](https://github.com/tentakelfabrik/super-gear-directus), a small CMS.

 ## Installation